rubencg/budget-manager-v4.1/README.md

-# Finomic - Financial Assistant
+# Tiki - Budget Manager

 A modern, dark-themed budget manager application built with React, TypeScript, and Vite.
 This application provides a comprehensive dashboard for managing personal finances, tracking transactions, setting goals, and monitoring spending habits.